openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-The application must be in the foreground for installation-free startup, but it is not displayed at the top of the UI.
+For installation-free startup, the application must be in the foreground, but it is not displayed at the top of the UI.

 **Resolution Steps**